|Guide||♦||12 Triplogs||0 Topics|

-Mount Ballard, at 7370 feet, is the highpoint of southern Arizona's Mule Mountains.
-A fairly simple ridge line hike, the route described here runs southwest from Mule Pass near Bisbee, to Mount Ballard's summit, following a use trail and a barbed wire fence.
+This is a fairly simple ridgeline hike and the route described here runs southwest from Mule Pass near Bisbee to Mount Ballard's summit, following a social (unofficial) trail and a barbed wire fence.

-A tenth of a mile in from Mule Pass, the use trail arrives on top of the ridge, and crosses through a barbed wire fence (6200 feet, 31.45747 N, 109.94388 W).
-The use trail continues southwest up to Mount Ballard, now paralleling the barbed wire fence, and always staying at or near the crest of the ridge.
+A tenth of a mile in from Mule Pass, the social trail arrives on top of the ridge, and crosses through a barbed wire fence (6200 feet, 31.45747 N, 109.94388 W).
+The social trail continues southwest up to Mount Ballard, now paralleling the barbed wire fence, and always staying at or near the crest of the ridge.
 Open spots among the oaks, junipers, and yuccas allow for some nice views of Bisbee to the east, and of the surrounding area.
 Along the ridge, a small burn area interrupts the otherwise dense, woody vegetation.

 Nearing 7000 feet, the ridge turns steep, and the footing becomes challenging on loose, decayed rock.
 Small cairns begin to mark the route as it crests the ridge's sandstone cap and levels out.
-The use trail and fence line continue across the rocky northeastern arm of Mount Ballard, among tall cane cholla and junipers.
+The social trail and fence line continue across the rocky northeastern arm of Mount Ballard, among tall cane cholla and junipers.
 Take note of your surroundings for the return hike, as the trail gets a bit vague in spots.

 The final 200 feet of Mount Ballard now lie in front of you.
 The trail heads for the top, squeezing through dense thickets of cane cholla and brush.
 Close to the summit, there is a nice view to the south down Abrigo Canyon of the Naco area and Mexico, only seven miles distant.

 Return the way you came.